hsutter/cppfront/README.md

 I started writing this cppfront compiler in mid-2021 as another step to prototype all the parts together as a whole as originally intended, now including the alternative 'syntax 2' for C++ that enables their full designs including otherwise-breaking changes.
 This step is to let me try out the full set of coordinated improvements in one place, and free of concerns about breaking any existing code.

-## What's different?
+## What's different about this experiment?

 This is one of many experiments going on across the industry looking at ways to accomplish a major C++ evolution.
-Several of those other experiments' designers have seen this 'syntax 2' work privately since 2016, and if they found parts of this useful in their own experiments then I think that's great, we should learn from each other and I look forward to seeing how their experiments work out too.
+Several of those other experiments' designers have seen this 'syntax 2' work privately since 2016, and if they've found parts of this useful in their own experiments then I think that's great, we should learn from each other and I look forward to seeing how their experiments work out too.

 What makes this experiment different from the others?
 Two main things...